History staff at The University of Manchester are listed here with their post titles and contact details.

 - Dr Georg Christ - Senior Lecturer in Medieval and Early Modern History

-- Dr Jean-Marc Dreyfus - Reader in Holocaust Studies
+- Professor Jean-Marc Dreyfus - Professor in Holocaust Studies

 - Dr Charlotte Faucher - British Academy Postdoctoral Fellow - @Cha_Faucher